thehme/100-days-of-code/log.md

 100 Days Of Code - Log

+### Day 7: August 20, 2018

+**Today's Progress**: Today I reverted all my preferences changes from yesterday because something was not working properly.
+I attempted to add the plain preferences page and once that worked, I implemented a radio button categories options pane.
+I then used this to build the query string to make my API request for the article objects needed for my news articles app.
+All is working and then spent time trying to figure out what a date picket preference would work like, but I would not get it to work.

+**Thoughts**: The preferences widget is a bit involved, a simple mistyped key will break the simplest of implementations.
+If I were to do this over, I would always start with getting the preferences widget to first load without any options at all.
+Then only work on one widget and confirm the string value is retreivable, usable, and displayed in the option within the preferences.

 ### Day 6: August 19, 2018

 **Today's Progress**: Today I spent time looking into how adding a settings menu works when using the PreferenceScreen and settings activity with a fragment.
 I added some of the files that will allow me to add different options for creating the query string to fetch articles from the API.